 SECTION 3.
 The School certifies that it has adopted and implemented the drug prevention program described in this policy in the form required by the Department of Elementary and Secondary Education or the United States Department of Education.
 The School conducts a biennial review of such program to determine its effectiveness, to implement necessary changes and to ensure that the disciplinary sanctions are consistently enforced.

-Student Fees Model Policy[required]
+Student Fees Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.